simonhasan/4cscc-lab-manual/_sources/lessons-makecode/onboard-components/onboard-components-02-logo.md

-# MakeCode: The Captive Touch Logo
+# The Captive Touch Logo

 TODO